moka-guys/vcfserver/README.md

 # VCF server

-Returns INFO/FORMAT Field data via simple HTTP API.
-Automatic setup and update function.
+Returns INFO/FORMAT Field data via simple HTTP API with automatic setup and source data updates.

+It is configured to automatically download and serve the current ClinVar VCF files.

+The current use case it to serve the most up-to-date ClinVar classification to the ESMO germline focussed tumour analysis pipeline.

 ## Configuration